Kaltsoon/react-native-material/material/3-communicating-with-server.md

 };
 ```

-As we have learned, we can set the environment variable value through the command line by defining the variable's name and value before the actual command.
-For example we can start Expo development tools and set the environment variable `ENV` value as `test` like this:
+As we have learned, we can set the value of an environment variable through the command line by defining the variable's name and value before the actual command.
+As an example, start Expo development tools and set the environment variable `ENV` as `test` like this:

 ```
 EVN=test npm start
 ```

-Try it out.
-If you take a look at the looks, you should see that `Constants.manifest` property has changed.
+If you take a look at the logs, you should see that `Constants.manifest` property has changed.

 We can also load environment variables from a `.env` file as we have learned in the previous parts.
-First we need to install the [Dotenv](https://www.npmjs.com/package/dotenv) library:
+First, we need to install the [Dotenv](https://www.npmjs.com/package/dotenv) library:

 ```
 npm install dotenv
 ```

-Next, just add _.env_ file in the root directory of our project:
+Next, just add _.env_ file in the root directory of our project with the following content:

 ```
 ENV=development